azarita1966/download-photos-from-nasa/README.md

 ![code on command line](/2023-02-16.png)

+The program will first download the EPIC photos from NASA page, save them in directory /nasa and then post them in your channel one by one every 4 hours, unless you specify other time by inputing the number of seconds after python download_photos_from_nasa.py.
+When all pictures are posted, it will post them again, reshuffled.

 ## download_photos_from_nasa()

-Save images available from the NASA epic site in a separate files, grouped in a folder
+Save images available from the NASA epic site in a separate files, grouped in a folder.

+Images posted in a Telegram Channel

 ## Functions in the package